 In the event that a U.S. Holder of HL ordinary shares elects to convert its ordinary shares into its pro rata portion of the HL trust account, the amount received on any such conversion generally is expected to be treated for U.S. federal income tax purposes as a payment in consideration for the sale of the HL ordinary shares rather than as a distribution.
-Such amounts, however, will be treated as a distribution for U.S. federal income tax purposes if (i) the conversion is "essentially equivalent to a dividend" (generally meaning that the U.S. Holder's percentage ownership in HL, including HL ordinary shares the U.S. Holder is deemed to own under certain constructive ownership rules, after the conversion is not meaningfully reduced from what its percentage ownership in HL, including constructive ownership was prior to the conversion), (ii) the conversion is not "substantially disproportionate" as to that U.S. Holder ("substantially disproportionate" requiring, among other things, that the percentage of HL outstanding voting shares owned (including constructive ownership) immediately following the conversion is less than 80% of that percentage owned (including constructive ownership) by such holder immediately before the conversion) and (iii) the conversion does not result in a "complete termination" of the U.S. Holder's interest in HL (generally taking into account certain constructive ownership) in HL is reduced as a result of the conversion, such holder generally should be regarded as having a meaningful reduction in interest.
-For example, the IRS has indicated in a published ruling that even a small reduction in the proportionate interest of a small minority shares at the should consult with its own ax advisors as to the tax consequences to it of any conversion of its HL ordinary shares.
+Such amounts, however, will be treated as a distribution for U.S. federal income tax purposes if (i) the conversion is "essentially equivalent to a dividend" (generally meaning that the U.S. Holder's percentage ownership in HL, including HL ordinary shares the U.S. Holder is deemed to own under certain constructive ownership rules, after the conversion is not meaningfully reduced from what its percentage ownership in HL, including constructive ownership was prior to the conversion), (ii) the conversion is not "substantially disproportionate" as to that U.S. Holder ("substantially disproportionate" requiring, among other things, that the percentage of HL outstanding voting shares owned (including constructive ownership) immediately following the conversion is less than 80% of that percentage owned (including constructive ownership) by such holder immediately before the conversion) and (iii) the conversion does not result in a "complete termination" of the U.S. Holder's interest in HL (generally taking into account certain constructive ownership rules).
+If the U.S. Holder had a relatively minimal interest in HL ordinary shares and, taking into account the effect of conversions by other holders, its percentage ownership (including constructive ownership) in HL is reduced as a result of the conversion, such holder generally should be regarded as having a meaningful reduction in interest.
+For example, the IRS has indicated in a published ruling that even a small reduction in the proportionate interest of a small minority shareholder in a publicly held corporation who exercises no control over corporate affairs may constitute such a "meaningful reduction."
+A U.S. Holder should consult with its own tax advisors as to the tax consequences to it of any conversion of its HL ordinary shares.